The Meaning of Inca Colors

 While red came from insects, other colors came from the flora.
 The Inca blue color was derived from the Indigo plant (Indigofera), which grew in the warmer valleys.
 Extracting indigo is a complex fermentation process that requires precise timing to turn the green plant extract into a permanent blue dye upon exposure to oxygen.

 For yellows and greens, natural pigments Peru provided an abundance of options.
 The Chilca bush was boiled to create vibrant yellows and olive greens.
 The Molle tree (Peruvian pepper tree) provided a yellow dye, and when combined with other minerals, could produce shades of green.
-These plant-based dyes connected the textile directly to the geography of the Andes.
+These plant based dyes connected the textile directly to the geography of the Andes.

 The “Inca Flag” Controversy: Wiphala vs. The Seven Colors of Cusco